 a.
-This section is applicable to the construction of any new principal building and any substantial rehabilitation of a PRINCIPAL BUILDING.
+This section is applicable to the construction of any new PRINCIPAL BUILDING and any SUBSTANTIAL RENOVATION of a PRINCIPAL BUILDING.

-3. Compliance & Enforcement
+4. Compliance & Enforcement

 - a.
 Real property must comply with the Green Score indicated for each BUILDING TYPE.
 See the standards for each BUILDING TYPE in each zoning district for more information. - b.
 The Building Official shall establish standards for the administration of this Section.